iab131/ARISE-Sim/README.md

 <hr>

 <h2>🚧 Status</h2>
-<p>This is a work-in-progress project.
+<p>This is a work-in-progress team project.
 Feedback and contributions are welcome!</p>

 <hr>

 <h2>📬 Contact</h2>
 <p>
 Have ideas, feedback, or want to collaborate?<br>
-Feel free to reach out via email or LinkedIn.
+Feel free to <a href="https://github.com/yourusername/fll-simulator/issues">open an issue</a> or reach out to either of us through GitHub or LinkedIn.
 </p>